leventex1/NeuralFramework/README.md

 	Create a trainer.
 */
 ClassificationTrainer trainer(
 	&simpleModel,						// Train this model.
 	&dataset,						// On this dataset.
 	&dataset,						// Test on this dataset.
-	CostFunctionFactory(CostFunctionType::MeanSuareError),	// On BinaryCrossEntropyLoss
+	CostFunctionFactory(CostFunctionType::MeanSuareError),	// On MeanSquareError.
-	false);													// Dont use Cuda
+	false);							// Dont use Cuda.

 // Create tesing function.
 auto testing = [&simpleModel, &dataset] {